An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: Introduction

 where $E_k=e_k+\vel_k^2/2$, and $H_k=h_k+\vel_k^2/2$, are respectively the specific total energy and specific total enthalpy of the $k^\text{th}$ phase, with $e_k$, and $h_k=e_k + p_k/\rho_k$, its specific internal energy and specific enthalpy.
 Note that no entropy production is associated to this heat flux term and that it is not related to any heat diffusion phenomenon.
 Moreover, the framework then also leads to the appearance of non-conservative products proportional to the phasic temperature gradients in the phasic momentum equations and for which there is no clear physical interpretation.
 As a result, the quest for an \textit{all-topology} two-fluid model, which has both the mathematical properties required to ensure its well-posedness and to properly treat shocks, as well as the physical consistency that allows for a clear interpretation of its various terms, does not seem to have received a conclusive answer yet.

 In this contribution, we propose a novel \textit{all-topology} two-fluid model derived through Hamilton's Stationary Action Principle.
-Compared to the variational principle used in \cite{haegeman_RelVel:2025}, which relies on a single family of trajectories, here the variational principle relies on two family of trajectories, one for each phase.
+Compared to the variational principle used in \cite{haegeman_RelVel:2025}, which relies on a single family of trajectories, here the variational principle relies on two families of trajectories, one for each phase.
+Whereas previous contributions using two families of trajectories, derived single-pressure models \cite{bedford:1978,geurst:1986}, or models with the interfacial velocity equal to the velocity of one of the phases \cite{gavrilyuk:2002}, here we propose a novel derivation of an original two-pressure model which considers the mixture velocity as interfacial velocity.
 The resulting model is fully closed and the resulting expressions for the interfacial quantities recover previously used and physically sound expressions.
 Moreover, a new interfacial quantity, representing the inter-phase work produced at the interface, appears, and is coined interfacial work accordingly.
 The model is analysed in the one-dimensional setting, under a non-resonance condition --- which is classical for such two-fluid models \cite{ransom:1984,gallouet:2004} --- the model is hyperbolic and symmetrizable, which ensures its local well-posedness.
 Furthermore, owing to the linearly degenerate structure of the interfacial wave, its non-conservative products are well-defined for weak solutions and thus the model admits a unique set of jump conditions.
 The conservation law satisfied by the total entropy allows to select admissible shocks in agreement with the second principle of thermodynamics.
+As such, the model we propose connects with both the mathematical modelling approach, which relies on PDE analysis tools, and the mechanical modelling approach, which seeks clear physical interpretations of the various terms.